Freelancing can be really scary for beginners.

 *By signing up, you agree to our privacy policy and terms of service.

-A freelancer’s field of expertise can range from content creation, app development to tutoring, and he or she could also be referred to as an independent contractor or self-employed worker.
+A freelancer’s field of expertise can range from content creation, and app development to tutoring, and he or she could also be referred to as an independent contractor or self-employed worker.

 Nearly every type of service needed by most businesses could be provided by a freelancer, including marketing, publicity, advertising, technological support (such as web programming), creative works such as graphic design, and financial support such as bookkeeping.